XorTroll/XorTroll.github.io/README.md

 # `xor.dev`

 This is my blog.
-That's it, not much else around here.
+That's it, not much else around here ;)

 ## Contributing